steve-ad-s/crypto-dictionary/candlesticks/ThreeInsideUp.md

 ![[Three inside Up - Down.png]]

 The Three Inside Up is a three-candle bullish reversal pattern.
-It is a more reliable confirmation of a reversal than the [[Bullish Harami]] pattern alone.
+It is a more reliable confirmation of a reversal than the [[BullishHarami]] pattern alone.

 ## Logical Behavior

 This pattern shows a clear progression from a downtrend to indecision, and finally to a bullish reversal.

 1.  **First Candle (Bearish):** The first candle is a long bearish (black/red) candle that continues the existing downtrend.
 2.  **Second Candle (Indecision):** The second candle is a small bullish (white/green) candle whose body is completely contained within the body of the first candle.
-This is a [[Bullish Harami]] pattern, which signals that the selling momentum is fading.
+This is a [[BullishHarami]] pattern, which signals that the selling momentum is fading.
 3.  **Third Candle (Bullish Confirmation):** The third candle is a long bullish candle that closes above the high of the first candle.
 This candle confirms the reversal, showing that buyers have decisively taken control from sellers.

 The pattern signifies that after a period of selling, the market paused (the Harami), and then the bulls followed through with enough strength to erase the losses of the initial bearish candle.